-W and H are readouts giving you the width and height of the image as determined by your settings of type and resolution.

-Changing the units on the right will report this information in pixels, inches, etc. I recommend setting this to Pixels.
+W and H give you the width and height of the image.
+Changing the units using the pulldown menu on the right will report this information in pixels, inches, etc. I recommend setting this to Pixels.
 That's what we really care about.
+Set either w/h or ppi.
+It won't let you set both.

-Image Size gives you the memory footprint of the image as determined by your settings of type and resolution.
+Image Size gives you the memory footprint that the image will have as determined by the current settings of the scanner software.
 Of course, you need to hit the scan button in the Preview window to actually get the scan made!